KnowThePepper

 Maras Pepper

-The Maras pepper is a sun-dried Turkish chili from the Kahramanmaras region, registering 30,000-50,000 SHU - roughly ten times hotter than a jalapeño.
+The Maras pepper is a sun-dried Turkish chili from the Kahramanmaras region, registering 4,000-8,000 SHU - milder than many jalapenos but warmer than sweet paprika.
 Its earthy, fruity depth makes it a cornerstone of Turkish and Middle Eastern cooking.
 Ground into flakes or paste, it brings both color and slow-building heat to everything from kebabs to olive oil.

 - Species: C. annuum